pandavsky/BHA_DocumentationSite/_posts/2016-04-08-personal-project-1.md

 -Designing products used Sake song yeast

-###Process###
+###Proces

-1.Understanding characteristics of sake yeasts (Culturing and Isolating yeasts from sake lees) 2.Researching existing algorithms of DNA > Music 3.Encoding short Music phrase to DNA sequence 4.Exploring the scenario and/or products based on findings from the above process 1, 2 and 3.
+1. Understanding characteristics of sake yeasts (Culturing and Isolating yeasts from sake lees)
+2. Researching existing algorithms of DNA > Music
+3. Encoding short Music phrase to DNA sequence
+4. Exploring the scenario and/or products based on findings from the above process 1, 2 and 3.